MarineOpticsLab/PIC-DSP-paper/README.md

 # PIC-DSP-paper

-A repo of notebooks that supports our PIC discrete sampling protocols evaluation study
+Notebooks that support our PIC discrete sampling protocols evaluation study.

+Paper citation: TBD

+The finalized data are available on Zenodo: https://zenodo.org/records/14939398